madflojo/efs2-examples/README.md

 # Efs2 Examples

-A collection of example Efs2files and resources
+This repository is a collection of example `Efs2file`s and resources for [Efs2](https://github.com/madflojo/efs2).